Can An Employer Be Punished For Attempting to Persuade An Injured Worker From Submitting An Injury Claim?

 (2) Any fine paid as a penalty for a conviction under this Act shall be paid to the Board and shall form part of the insurance fund.

 As above, a penalty for an offence, which is payable to the Workplace Safety and Insurance Board, may be very significant.

-Interestingly, in the case of Eynon v.
-Simplicity Air Ltd., 2021 ONCA 409, which was a civil liability case brought after a determination by the Workplace Safety and Insurance Board that an incident arose from horseplay between workers rather than as a genuine workplace accident, the Court of Appeal upheld a punitive damages award granted at Trial that was supported, in part, by the lack of a penalty imposed by the Workplace Safety and Insurance Board.
-In the Eynon case, the Court of Appeal specifically said.
+An interesting issue and decision arose within Eynon v.
+Simplicity Air Ltd., 2021 ONCA 409, which was a civil litigation brought about following a determination by the Workplace Safety and Insurance Board that a workplace incident arose due to horseplay between workers rather than as an actual workplace accident, whereas the Court of Appeal refused to deny a punitive damages award that was granted at Trial and which was supported, partly, by the lack of a penalty being imposed by the Workplace Safety and Insurance Board.
+Specifically, in the Eynon case, it was said: